szmer/ActualScan/README.md

 Flask-Admin templates are partly overwritten in ModelViews and live inside `templates/manager`.
 Overwritten Flask-Security templates are inside the account blueprint, inside `templates/security`.

+# Development enviroment.

+Testing currently creates some example sites and tags.

 # Testing

 ```bash